SFBC CHURCH FACILITY USE POLICY

 Facilities are available between the hours of 8 a.m. and 8 p.m.
 Use outside these hours may be approved by the pastor or official designee.

 Clean-up is the responsibility of the group.
-If the facilities are not cleaned up adequately a $100 cleaning fee may be assessed.
+Outside of the sanctuary, if the facilities are not cleaned up adequately, a $100 cleaning fee may be assessed.
+If the sanctuary is not cleaned, the $500 sanctuary deposit is forfeited.

 Name of church member requesting use of facilities: